-Try our homemade Easy Honey BBQ Sauce recipe found HERE
+- Try our homemade Easy Honey BBQ Sauce recipe

-Serve with our favorite no-mayo Super Cole Slaw Recipe found HERE
+- Serve with our favorite no-mayo Super Cole Slaw Recipe

 Here are a few more recipes you might enjoy:

 Easy Honey BBQ Sauce – great as a marinade or for basting and slathering on grilled chicken, pork or beef.
-Try this sauce on our slow-cooker ribs – click HERE to get the recipe for Honey BBQ Sauce.
+Try this sauce on our slow-cooker ribs.

-Enjoy this mayo-free simple cole slaw with a nice bite from the cider vinegar and plenty of flavor from pimentos, onion and chopped green pepper.
-Click HERE to get the recipe for Super Cole Slaw.
+Enjoy this mayo-free simple Super Coleslaw with a nice bite from the cider vinegar and plenty of flavor from pimentos, onion and chopped green pepper.

 Looking for a few more slow-cooker recipes to entice your hungry family to the table?